justinbar/urdf_vex/README.md

 # vex_robot-URDF
-# this project is to be use with ros 2
+# this project is to be use with ros2
 # create a new directory such as
 $ mkdir -p robot_ws/src
 # now clone my file by using